Maha: Rupture in fuel pipeline following fire plugged after 48 hours in Thane | Headlines

 The 18-inch line, from Mumbai to Manmad in Nashik district, which started leaking after fire in an underground cable and subsequent explosion, was restored by at least half a dozen agencies working together, Regional Disaster Management Cell chief Avinash Sawant said.

-A 35-year-old man was charred to death and another one got injured after the fire broke out in underground power cables and engulfed the tyre shop around 6.30 am on Friday.
+A 35-year-old man was charred to death and another person was injured after a fire broke out in underground power cables and engulfed the tyre shop around 6.30 am on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)